rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/a3a6c27b-e37a-4e9e-91f9-8f62a7ac1baf)

-Then drag and drop the CSV file into the window.
+Then open my script, click "Import NX Game Info", and drag and drop the CSV file into the window.
 The values will auto-populate:

 ![image](https://github.com/user-attachments/assets/e445ad23-97a6-47c6-994e-092d267e8684)